henryk/libopenkey/README.md

   <dt>Separation of roles</dt>
   <dd>The party doing the card initialization is fully independent from the party doing the authentication.</dd>
   <dt>Secure</dt>
-  <dd>All security is based on AES 128 bit.
+  <dd>All symmetric security is based on AES 128 bit.
 Master keys are randomly generated.
-All authentication keys are derived from master keys with card and/or slot specific identifiers.</dd>
+All authentication keys are derived from master keys with card and/or slot specific identifiers.
+Full card authentication uses elliptic curve cryptography (a form of asymmetric cryptography): The lock does not have the necessary keys to forge a completely new card.</dd>
   <dt>Full anonymity on the radio channel</dt>
   <dd>No card identifying information is transmitted unencrypted on the radio channel after card initialization time.</dd>
   <dt>Optional pseudonymity for authentication</dt>